 3. Reverse mortgage – Even if one were to see some bad time during old age reverse mortgage can come to rescue.

-4. If the roof over the head is assured it’s easier to live off one’s savings for few months/years if one were to see bad times in form of loss of income. isn’t it ??
+4. If the roof over the head is assured it’s easier to live off one’s savings for a few months/years if one were to see bad times in the form of loss of income. isn’t it ??
 I mean it’s not impossible to live with just food-transport-communication expenses in the bad times.
-Add the rental expenses to this list of expense and suddently the it would seem little difficult to manage.
-Of course the assumption here is the bad times are after one has paid off the EMI’s
+Add the rental expenses to this list of expenses and suddenly it would seem a little difficult to manage.
+Of course, the assumption here is the bad times are after one has paid off the EMI’s

 Dont quite agree, Manish this time.

 Let’s take the example of the couple with the 3-BHK flat.
 Recently married, they will need a 2-BHK (AT LEAST) in the next 3-4 years, as they will start a family.
 If they have frequent guests, like parents, (of both husband and the wife), relatives, friends etc., they will need at least 1 bedroom extra, making it a 3-BHK, which is the minimum requirement nowadays.

 There can be several other cases requiring such a flat.
 If either parents’ stay with them, or they plan to have 2 children or they have relatives/guests/friends staying over, a 3-BHK becomes a minimum requirement.
 Also. once they buy a bigger flat, they will pay it off in say 15 or maximum of 20 years, if not earlier.
 It takes off a big headache, once you have your roof over your head.
 No tension till you retire!
 With property prices rising, it is a good investment too.